sixafter/graph/README.md

 go get -u github.com/sixafter/graph
 ```

-To use the this package in your Go project, import it as follows:
+To use the package in your Go project, import it as follows:

 ```go
 import "github.com/sixafter/graph"